Most Common OSHA Violations in New York City

 Forklifts and Other Powered Industrial Trucks-Related Violations (OSHA Standard 1910.178)

-Powered industrial trucks, including forklifts, are commonly used on construction sites for moving materials.
-Pertaining to this, when operated improperly or without adequate training, these machines can cause serious accidents.
+Powered industrial trucks, including forklifts, are commonly used on construction sites to move materials.
+When operated improperly or without adequate training, these machines can cause serious accidents.
 OSHA requires that operators of forklifts and other powered industrial trucks be properly trained and certified.

 Common Violations